taimuri99/School_District_Analysis/README.md

   5) Overall Percentage Passing for Charter Type schools decreases

 ## Summary
 After the reading and math scores for Thomas High School 9th grade have been replaced, the following four changes are observed.
 The analysis of the school district data according to different paramaters of school type, size, funding budget and in general by schools all follow a similar trend.
 Average math scores decrease while average reading scores increase.
-Passing percentages for reading, maths and overall all decrease.
-Another noticeable change is that all average scores and passing percentages fo maths and reading across 9th grade for all schools all decrease.
+Passing percentages for reading, maths and overall decrease.
+Another noticeable change is that all average scores and passing percentages for maths and reading across 9th grade for all schools decrease.
 Lastly in the district summary, the average math score, math passing percentage, reading passing percentage and overall passing percentage decrease.
 However the average reading score remains the same.